 Small weddings are less expensive

 It should come as no surprise that when you’re planning a small wedding, you’re going to save money.
 All in, couples should budget for spending about $150 per guest (this includes the venue rental, the catering, decor, etc.).
-So when you’re inviting 45 guests instead of 145, the savings will be apparent; it’s really just simple math.
+So when you’re inviting 45 guests instead of 145 to your wedding ceremony, the savings will be apparent; it’s really just simple math.

 You can spend more quality time with your guests

-A pared-down event will likely afford you a bit more quality time with your guests as well.
+A pared-down event with fewer guests will likely afford you a bit more quality time with them as well.

 When you make the rounds after the “I-dos” are exchanged, you’ll have more time to sit, chat and enjoy the conversation instead of buzzing through the crowd.
 When you have the time to take in those moments, you’ll no doubt walk away with even more wonderful memories for years to come.

 Moreover, each person in attendance will be handpicked, if you will, and on your special wedding day, you’ll be surrounded by your nearest and dearest, not your third cousin twice removed whom you’ve never met.

 The chances of things going wrong are greatly reduced

 Whether it’s a golden anniversary, a sweet sixteen, or a small or micro wedding, Murphy’s Law is almost a given when you’re planning any type of event.
 Anything that can go wrong, will go wrong.
 However, with a small or micro wedding, there are fewer balls in the air, so the chances of things going wrong are significantly reduced.